dbrodie/rex/README.md

 ## Using

-To be able to compile Rex, make sure you have a recent version of Rust installed (stable release channel should suffice).
+To be able to compile Rex, make sure you have the latest version of Rust installed (stable release channel should suffice).
 To compile the latest binary: